How Mother&Baby tested and selected the best baby ear defenders on the market in 2025.

 • City traffic: around 85 dB

-• Construction sites: Noise levels can be around 85-100 dB.
+• Construction sites: Noise levels can be around 85-100 dB

 • Live concert or a loud festival: 100-120 dB

-• Fireworks & racing events: These can reach 120 dB or higher.
+• Fireworks & racing events: These can reach 120 dB or higher

-Even environments that may not seem immediately noisy, like busy shopping centres or crowded restaurants, can reach decibel levels that put your baby’s hearing at risk.
+Even environments that may not seem immediately noisy, like busy shopping centres, soft play centres, and crowded restaurants, can reach decibel levels that put your baby’s hearing at risk.
 By using ear defenders, you can significantly reduce their exposure to harmful sounds and help protect their hearing development.
+Even if you don’t anticipate a place being overly loud, it’s a good idea to keep a pair of ear defenders in your baby bag for unexpected, noisy situations.

-When to use baby ear defenders
+Tips for using baby ear defenders

 How to measure noise levels and ensure safe usage

-If you’re unsure whether your baby needs ear defenders, you can use free smartphone apps like Sound Meter or Decibel X to measure the noise levels around you.
+If you’re unsure whether your baby needs ear defenders, you can use free smartphone apps like Sound Decibel Meter or Decibel X to measure the noise levels around you.
 These apps provide accurate readings of dB levels, helping you decide if the environment is too loud.

 It’s important to note that while ear defenders protect your baby’s hearing, they should only be used when necessary.
 Wearing them for too long or in quiet environments can cause discomfort.
 Follow the manufacturer’s guidelines for safe usage and test the output of devices like white noise machines to ensure they aren’t excessively loud.

-How to choose baby ear defenders
+FAQs about baby ear defenders

 What level of noise is too loud for a baby?